JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ![many_to_many_wizard](img/many_to_many_wizard.jpeg)

-If this association does not exist in any of the entities, JPA Buddy will generate it in the one for which the reverse engineering action was called.
+If this association does not exist in any of the entities, JPA Buddy will generate it in the entity for which the reverse engineering action was called.

 ```java
 @Entity